A fathead pizza on a wood cutting board.

 Here is my super-easy guide to making the best keto fathead dough with yeast!

 Step 1.
 Activate the yeast.
-Place the yeast, inulin and warm water into a glass and set aside.
+Place the yeast, inulin, and warm water into a glass and set aside.

 Step 2.
-Place the mozzarella and cream cheese into a large microwave safe bowl.
+Place the mozzarella and cream cheese into a large heat-safe bowl.
 Heat on high for 2 minutes.
 Stir until it is smooth or extend the time if needed.
 Add the eggs, baking powder, and yeast mixture.
 Stir well.
 The mixture will foam and puff up.
 Continue to mix so that the batter is all foamy.

 Step 3.
 Stir in the remaining ingredients and continue.
 Use a stiff spatula to really work the dough in the bowl until it is no longer sticky.
 I press the dough into the base of the bowl to ensure it is even and a real dough consistency is achieved.
-Once you can press it with your finger without any of it sticking it is ready to turn out and knead it.
+Once you can press it with your finger without any of it sticking, it is ready to turn out and knead it.

 An uncooked Keto Fathead Pizza Crust on baking paper.